 Motor symptoms of cerebellar ataxia may include limb incoordination, unsteady gait, and problems with balance, making simple tasks such as walking or dressing challenging.
 Non-motor symptoms can manifest as changes in oculomotor function, resulting in difficulty focusing on objects, and speech and swallowing difficulties, leading to slurred speech and problems with eating and drinking.

 These symptoms can hinder individuals with cerebellar ataxia from carrying out their daily activities independently, reducing their quality of life.
-However, rehabilitation programs, including physical and occupational therapies, can help address these challenges and improve overall function and well-being.
+However, rehabilitation programs, including physical therapy for ataxia and occupational therapies, can help address these challenges and improve overall function and well-being.

 Impact on Daily Life